bnadav/scraper/README.md

 |  DELET    | api/v1/pages/:id |                           | Destroy     |

 Response data is formatted in JSON format.

 Note: The current version *always* returns JSON formatted responses.
 This can be easily fixed and extended in future versions !

-Each method is described briefly:
+Each of the above methods is described briefly:

 __Create:__ expects a url parameter that specifies the url to be indexed.
 It scrapes the given url and save url along with content in the database.
 Note: There is no Update method - If a record for a given url already exists, it just gets updated with the newly scraped content.
 Otherwise, a new record is created.

 Return status codes:
 * 204 on success (empty body)
   * In this case the 'Location' response-header contains the url of the created page
 * 422 on error, body contains error message

-__Index:__ Fetches all page records from the database Return status codes:
+__Index:__ Fetches all page records from the database

+Return status codes:
 * 200 on success (body contains array of page records)

-__Show:__ Fetches a single record matching the given id Return status codes:
+__Show:__ Fetches a single record matching the given id

+Return status codes:
 * 200 on success (body contains single record)
 * 404 id not found (empty body)

 __Destroy:__ Deletes a record matching the given id from the database.

 Return status codes:
 * 204 on success (empty body)
 * 404 id not found (empty body)